Dark Tower (game): Development and litigation

-Dark Tower was the subject of trade secret litigation in 1985.
-Two independent game developers named Robert Burton and Allen Coleman submitted a game to Milton Bradley titled "Triumph" that involved an electronic tower as the centerpiece.
-Milton Bradley rejected the game, but proceeded to release Dark Tower some time later.
-The inventors sued for misappropriation of trade secrets and won a jury verdict for over $700,000.
-The trial judge, however, vacated the jury's judgement.
-Despite finding that Milton Bradley had likely "plagiarized the plaintiffs' idea without so much as a by-your-leave" the judge proceeded to issue a directed verdict for the defendant because Burton and Coleman had signed a contract waiving any contractual relationship (which arguably included any duty of confidentiality).
-The First Circuit Court of Appeals reversed, finding evidence that Milton Bradley entered an implied agreement to keep the game confidential and reinstated the damage award.
+Trial judge Bruce M. Selya, however, vacated the jury's verdict in August 1984.
+Despite finding that Milton Bradley had likely "plagiarized the plaintiffs' idea without so much as a by-your-leave", Judge Selya proceeded to issue a directed verdict for the defendant because Burton and Coleman had signed a contract waiving any contractual relationship (which arguably included any duty of confidentiality).
+The First Circuit Court of Appeals reversed in May 1985, finding evidence that Milton Bradley entered an implied agreement to keep the game confidential and reinstated the damage award.

 Reception

 Games magazine included Dark Tower in their "Top 100 Games of 1981", noting especially how the "tower itself swivels so that each player alone views what happens to his own band of warriors".

 In a retrospective review of Dark Tower in Black Gate, Scott Taylor said "as I remembered Dark Tower, and its card game predecessor Dragonmaster, I couldn't help but get incredibly nostalgic.
 There was something truly unique about those games, something almost spiritual, and I can credit this most certainly with the artist who brought them to us, Bob Pepper."